Supporting employees with dyslexia in the workplace

 It’s never been more important to create an inclusive workplace for employees.
 We gathered business leaders’ tips on what worked for them when supporting employees with dyslexia.

-- Offer flexible working arrangements to provide employees with a more comfortable and accommodating work environment that suits their needs.
+- Offer flexible working arrangements so employees can work in a way that suits their needs.

-- Create opportunities for anonymous feedback to ensure employees feel comfortable sharing their opinion without disclosing personal information.
+- Create opportunities for anonymous feedback to ensure employees feel comfortable sharing their opinion.

-- Set up Employee Resource Groups or support networks to provide a safe space for employees to connect, share experiences and provide mutual support.
+- Set up Employee Resource Groups to provide a safe space for employees to connect and share experiences.
 This helps create a supportive network.

 - Provide proactive accommodations that can benefit all employees, such as assistive technology.
 Having this option can support dyslexic employees without the need to disclose.

-- Provide tools that promote different ways of thinking, communicating and working to all employees, without the need for disclosure.
+- Provide tools that promote different ways of thinking, communicating and working, without the need for disclosure.
 For example, Read&Write for Work.

 Watch On Demand: Festival of Workplace Inclusion 2023